Wrestle War (video game)

 Wrestle War is a video game developed and published by Sega which was released in arcades in 1989, and later ported to the Sega Mega Drive console in 1991 in Japan, Australia, and Europe.
 Despite being released the same year as World Championship Wrestling's WrestleWar pay-per-view event, it is not associated with any wrestling promotion.
-The original Japanese game cover featured a Hulk Hogan look-alike, but it was changed for the international release.
+The original Japanese game cover featured a Hulk Hogan look-alike, but this was changed for the international release.

-Wrestle War was included as part of the Sega Smash Pack compilation for the Dreamcast in 2001.
-In 2022, the original arcade version will be included as part of the Sega Astro City Mini V, a vertically-oriented variant of the Sega Astro City mini console.
+The Mega Drive version of Wrestle War was included as part of the Sega Smash Pack compilation for the Dreamcast in 2001.
+In 2022, the original arcade version was included as part of the Sega Astro City Mini V, a vertically-oriented variant of the Sega Astro City mini console.

 Gameplay and roster

-The player takes control of Bruce Blade, a rookie wrestler, through a series of matches to win the Sega Wrestling Alliance championship belt by facing the following wrestlers, each possessing their own unique wrestling moves:
+The player takes control of Bruce Blade, a rookie wrestler, through a series of matches to win the SWA (SEGA Wrestling Alliance) World Heavyweight Championship belt by facing the following wrestlers, each possessing their own unique wrestling moves: